silmae/desmiler/README.md

 # desmiler

-Fot detecting and correcting smile aberration of a push-broom hyperspectral imager.
+For detecting and correcting smile aberration of a push-broom hyperspectral imager.
 Contains various inspection tools to visualize the result of desmiling.

 ## Notation and data format